Humblepics

 1. The Structure of the Personality

-The two theorists proposed different “maps” for the human mind.
+The two theorists proposed very different “maps” for the human mind.

 2. The Unconscious Mind